realbabilu/benchinverse/README.md

 uploaded 08/01/2023

 how to compile?
-1. install intel mkl and intel compiler for MKL version, intell gcc equation.com for non MKL, need fortran compiler, c compiler, blas-lapack (openblas,acml, etc), or mys or cygwin or linux compiler for gcc will need libgcc_s_seh-1.dll libgfortran-5.dll libopenblas.dll libquadmath-0.dll libwinpthread-1.dll
+1. install intel mkl and intel compiler for MKL version, OR

+   intell gcc equation.com for non MKL, need fortran compiler, c compiler, blas-lapack (openblas,acml, etc), or mys or cygwin or linux compiler for gcc will need libgcc_s_seh-1.dll libgfortran-5.dll libopenblas.dll libquadmath-0.dll libwinpthread-1.dll